 1. Psychological Safety

-- Encourage a growth mindset in feedback.
+- Encourage a growth mindset through feedback.
 Instead of saying, "This is wrong," say, "This is a great starting point.
 Let’s refine this part together."

 - Ask for input before making decisions.
 Instead of presenting a finalized plan, say, "Before we finalize this, what gaps do you see?"
 Be specific to get meaningful feedback.